 Occasionally checking in on the queen bee is good practice during hive inspections.
 Although beekeepers don’t always have to see her to know a colony is thriving, in some situations it is essential.

 A simple paint mark on the back can make identifying her much easier.
 If you’d like to learn how to mark a queen bee, then keep reading.
 This handy beginner’s guide provides step-by-step instructions and advice.

 Step 1: Identify

 When you first pick up a frame, pay careful attention to see if she tries to jump ship.
-It’s not uncommon for her to leap onto a nearby frame if she’s feeling exposed.
+It’s common for her to leap onto a nearby frame if she feels exposed.